-We love fried oysters by themselves with some extra horseradish-y cocktail sauce and a little spritz of lemon, or atop a fresh bed of greens dressed with a creamy blue cheese dressing and dustings of dill.
+We love fried oysters by themselves with some extra horseradish-y cocktail sauce and a little spritz of lemon, or atop a fresh bed of greens dressed with a creamy dressing and dustings of dill.
 Bet you didn't know just how versatile fried oysters could be, did you?

 - 1 pint fresh shucked oysters

 - 2 c. buttermilk

 - A few drops of your hot sauce of choice

 - 1 1/4 c. fine yellow cornmeal

 - 1 tsp.
 Cajun seasoning

 - Note: you can also use any type of seafood bread-er in place of the cornmeal/flour/seasoning